-Claude Rains played Captain Renaud in CASABLANCA as despicable in action but sympathetic in heart…and as smart as Rick (Humphrey Bogart).
-In PEPE LE MOKO, we have an outsider policeman named Slimane.
+Claude Rains played Captain Renaud in Casablanca as despicable in action but sympathetic in heart…and almost as smart as Rick (Humphrey Bogart).
+In Pepe Le Moko, we have an outsider policeman named Slimane.
 He is played wonderfully by an actor I know nothing about; Lucas Gridoux.
-He is despicable in action, despicable in heart…and as smart as Pepe Le Moko (Jean Gabin).
+Slimane is despicable in action, despicable in heart…and almost as smart as Pepe Le Moko (Jean Gabin).
 Gridoux slithers.
 He insinuates.
 He invades people’s space.
 He smokes their cigarettes…and needs a light.
 I felt the need for a shower after each of his scenes.
 It’s a fine performance.

 His memories of Paris are re-ignited by Gaby, played luminously by Mireille Balin.
 I watched their scenes with the phrase “We’ll always have Paris” running in my heart.

 The connection between these two films is further emphasized by the inclusion of Marcel Dalio in the casts.
-He plays an ill-fated messenger in PEPE, but is better remembered as the unfortunate croupier requesting additional funds in Rick’s Café Americaine in CASABLANCA.
-Mr. Dalio in real life was also married to the beautiful Madeleine Lebeau, who played Yvonne, Rick’s jilted local lover in CASABLANCA.
-Their desperate escape and winding journey from France to Portugal to Canada to the United States mirrors that of the refugees pictured in CASABLANCA.
-Marcel Dalio also appeared to good effect in LA GRANDE ILLUSION, TO HAVE AND HAVE NOT, THE RULES OF THE GAME, and CATCH-22.
-Interestingly enough, he also played Captain Renaud in the TV series of CASABLANCA (1955-56).
+He plays an ill-fated messenger in Pepe, but is better remembered as the unfortunate croupier requesting additional funds in Rick’s Café Americaine in Casablanca.
+Mr. Dalio in real life was also married to the beautiful Madeleine Lebeau, who played Yvonne, Rick’s jilted local lover in Casablanca.
+Dalio and Lebeau’s real-life desperate escape and winding journey from France to Portugal to Canada to the United States mirrors that of the refugees pictured in Casablanca.
+Marcel Dalio also appeared to good effect in La Grande Illusion, To Have and Have Not, The Rules of the Game, and Catch-22.
+Interestingly enough, he also played Captain Renaud in the TV series of Casablanca (1955-56).